 - i.
 Clinical experience hours requirement - 1.
-84 and 112 clinical hours per 7-week rotation in AT 760 and AT 761. - 2.
-Students should plan on averaging 14 hours of clinical experience per week. - ii.
-Fluctuation in the number of hours completed each week is expected, however students are not to be utilized as a replacement for full-time staff. - iii.
+Students will complete a minimum of 98 and a maximum of 112 clinical hours per 7-week rotation in AT 760 and AT 761. - 2.
+Students should plan on averaging 14 hours of clinical experience per week. - 3.
+Fluctuation in the number of hours completed each week is expected, however students are not to be utilized as a replacement for full-time staff. - ii.
 1st year students are to be provided at least one day off a week from their clinical rotations.